BlockchainCommons/crypto-commons/Docs/ur-1-overview.md

 Specifications for CBOR structures are written in the [Concise Data Defintion Language (CDDL)](https://datatracker.ietf.org/doc/html/rfc8610).

-The [bytewords CLI](https://github.com/BlockchainCommons/bytewords-cli) can also be of use, since in URs, CBOR is converted to bytewords for text encoding.
+The [bytewords CLI](https://github.com/BlockchainCommons/bytewords-cli) can also be of use, since CBOR is converted to bytewords for text encoding when constructing URs.

 ## More Documents